TomLXXVI/python-mechanics/README.md

 # python-mechanics

-A Python library for doing calculations about mechanics of materials.
+A Python library for performing calculations concerning the mechanics of materials.